anzbert/beat_pads/README.md

 # Beat Pads

-A USB Midi Controller app for Android and iPhone.
+A USB Midi Controller app for Android and iPhone made with Flutter.
 For now the app just has classic 4x4 Drum Machine-style Beat Pads, for producing on the go.

 ## Usage